Andrew McCutchen Player Props: Pirates vs. Mets

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .381 this season while batting .268 with 36 walks and 31 runs scored.
+- McCutchen leads Pittsburgh in OBP (.379) this season, fueled by 51 hits.

-- Among qualified hitters in baseball, he ranks 59th in batting average, 15th in on-base percentage, and 80th in slugging.
+- Among qualified hitters, he ranks 64th in batting average, while his on-base percentage ranks 17th and he is 85th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.